Western Kenya · Est. 2018

 CEO & Founder

 Horticulture graduate with over 15 years of experience in agribusiness.
-The driving force behind Victoria's farm-to-market model.
+The driving force behind Victoria's farm-to-market model, with deep roots in Western Kenya's farming communities.

 b.okute@victoria-agribusiness.co.ke